emiliardo78/arcgis-toolkit-winstore/README.md

 <i>Note: Some of the following examples assumes an ArcGIS map control named 'MyMap' is present.</i>

 ####Legend
+Set the `Layers` property to the collection of layers you want to show legend for.
+If you only want to display layers that are visible at the current scale range, also set the `Scale` property.
+Set this to 'NaN' (or don't set it) to avoid filtering by layer scale visibility.
+Both of these properties are available for binding directly from the map.
+Example:
 ```xml
   <esriTK:Legend Layers="{Binding Layers, ElementName=MyMap}"
     Scale="{Binding Scale, ElementName=MyMap}" />
 ```
+Other useful properties:
+* `ShowOnlyVisibleLayers` - Don't show legend for layers not currently visible
+* `ReverseLayersOrder` - Reverses the layer order to easily order layers so that layers that are on top in the map is showing first in the legend.
+If you want more control over the order, use a converter or bind the collection via your view model to create a more custom collection.

 ####Attribution
+Simply set the `Layers` property to those layers that you want to display attribution for.
+Note that the terms of use for many services requires you to display some form of attribution, and this control will make that easy for you.
 ```xml
   <esriTK:Attribution Layers="{Binding Layers, ElementName=MyMap}" />
 ```